g1eb/angular-calendar-heatmap/README.md

 ])
 ```

-3) Use 'calendar-heatmap' directive in your view
+3) Use 'calendar-heatmap' directive in a view

 ```html
 <calendar-heatmap data="exampleData" color="'#ff0000'" handler="print"></calendar-heatmap>